RxCollect: Permanent Collection and find cheapest cialis very good site Disposal Program

 The Licking County Prescription Drug Task Force announced the pilot program for the continuous collection and safe disposal of prescription drugs and over-the counter medications called RxCollect on November 1, 2010.
-Licking County residents can dispose of their unwanted and expired prescription and non-prescription medications at one of five law enforcement agencies throughout the county.
+Licking County residents can dispose of their unused and expired prescription and non-prescription medications at one of seven law enforcement agencies throughout the county.
 All collected medications are safely disposed of in accordance with applicable law.

 - Licking County Sheriff’s Office, 155 E Main Street, Newark, Ohio 43055